icl-utk-edu/blaspp/example/README.md

 a.
 Using pkg-config to get CXXFLAGS and LIBS for BLAS++ (recommended). pkg-config must be able to locate the blas++ package.
 If it is installed outside the default search path (see `pkg-config --variable pc_path pkg-config`), it should be added to `$PKG_CONFIG_PATH`.
-For instance:
+For instance, if it is installed in /opt/slate:

-    export PKG_CONFIG_PATH=/usr/local/blaspp/lib/pkgconfig  # for sh
+    export PKG_CONFIG_PATH=/opt/slate/lib/pkgconfig  # for sh
-    setenv PKG_CONFIG_PATH /usr/local/blaspp/lib/pkgconfig  # for csh
+    setenv PKG_CONFIG_PATH /opt/slate/lib/pkgconfig  # for csh

 b.
 Hard-code CXXFLAGS and LIBS for BLAS++ in the Makefile.

 Then, to build `example_gemm` using the Makefile, run:

     make

 ## Option 2: CMake

-todo: CMake must know where BLAS++ is installed.

-Then, to build `example_gemm` using the CMakeLists.txt, run:

-    mkdir build
+CMake must know the compiler used to compile BLAS++.
+Set CXX to the compiler, in your environment.

+It's best (but not required) to compile in out-of-source in a build directory:

-    cd build
+    mkdir build && cd build

+If BLAS++ is installed outside the default search path, tell cmake where, for example, in /opt/slate:

+    cmake -DCMAKE_PREFIX_PATH=/opt/slate ..

+Otherwise, simply run:

     cmake ..

+Then, to build `example_gemm` using the resulting Makefile, run:

     make